finos/datahelix/generator/docs/GeneratorSetup.md

 ### Cucumber

-Add **Gherkin** and **Cucumber for Java** plugins (file > settings > plugins if using IntelliJ IDE)
+Add **Gherkin** and **Cucumber for Java** plugins (file > settings > plugins if using IntelliJ IDE).

-Currently the tests cannot be run from the TestRunner class
+Currently the tests cannot be run from the TestRunner class.

-To run a feature file you’ll have to modify the configuration by removing .steps from the end of the Glue field
+To run a feature file you’ll have to modify the configuration by removing .steps from the end of the Glue field.

-An explanation of the particular syntax used can be found [here](https://github.com/ScottLogic/datahelix/blob/master/docs/CucumberSyntax.md)
+An explanation of the particular syntax used can be found [here](https://github.com/ScottLogic/datahelix/blob/master/docs/CucumberSyntax.md).

 ## First time setup